shdlabs/SSTorytime/docs/N4L.md

 </pre>

+Notice how the implicit "arrows" in relations like
+<pre>(is english for the pinyin)</pre> or its short form
-Notice how the different ends of the implicit arrows in (pe) from pinyin to English effectively define the type of thing they are attached to.
-So we don't need to define the ontology for things because it can be allowed to emergy from the already implicit choices we've made about the kinds of relationship things can have.
+<pre>(pe)</pre> effectively define the `types' of thing they are
+attached to at either end.
+So we don't need to define the ontology for things because it emerges automatically from the names we've given to relationships.

-Semantic reasoning can make use of the fuzziness of associative types when reasoning.
+Semantic reasoning can make use of both the precision and the fuzziness of associative types when reasoning.
 This is a powerful feature that enables automated inference with lateral thinking, just as humans do.
 Languages that use logic to define ontologies are greatly over-constrained and make